|Share this article:|

 Follow these steps to create a project:

-On the dialog box that opens, select Create a new project and enter a name for your project.
+In the Talend Open Studio Data Integration dialog box, select Create a new project and enter a name for your project.

 Right-click Db Connections and select Create connection.